-Anant Saraswat represents companies in federal court, the International Trade Commission, and the Patent Trial and Appeal Board in intellectual property cases involving technologies such as automotive components, light emitting diodes, medical devices, wireless communications, semiconductor fabrication and computer architecture.
+Anant Saraswat represents companies in the Patent Trial and Appeal Board (PTAB), federal court, and the International Trade Commission in intellectual property cases involving technologies such as wireless communications, computer architecture, semiconductor fabrication, light emitting diodes, medical devices and automotive components.
 Anant has experience with numerous aspects of intellectual property litigation including taking and defending depositions, drafting and arguing motions, Markman briefing and argument, preparing witnesses for trial, and writing appeal briefs.
 Anant also has experience drafting inter partes review petitions for submission to the United States Patent Office.

 In addition, Anant maintains an active pro bono practice.
 He represents two classes of immigration detainees in federal court in challenges to the government’s practice of detaining certain individuals without eligibility for bond hearings.
 Anant also successfully represented a Navy veteran in an appeal before the United States Court of Appeals for Veterans Claims.